DavidSzen/swiftBasics/README.md

 *or*

-Go to the file Contents.Swift and copy/paste directly into an open Playground
+Go to the file Contents.Swift and copy/paste directly into an open Playground.

 (Open in Desktop is for if you have Github Desktop.
 You probably don't, at this point.)